 - Do not take REYVOW more than one time within a 24-hour period.
 This means you must wait 24 hours between doses of REYVOW, even if your headache does not go away or goes away and comes back.

-This summary provides basic information about REYVOW, but it does not include all the information known about this medicine.
+This summary provides basic information about REYVOW but does not include all information known about this medicine.
 Read the information that comes with your prescription every time you have a prescription filled.
-Talk to your doctor or pharmacist about this information.
+This information does not take the place of talking with your doctor.
+Be sure to talk to your doctor or other healthcare provider about REYVOW and how to take it.
 Your doctor is the best person to help you decide if REYVOW is right for you.